dolthub/data-analysis/transparency-in-coverage/README.md

 The file `example2.py` loops through a large index file, pulls out the in-network files, and scrapes them one by one.
 I don't recommend letting it run forever, but you can monitor resource use and see if it will work for your use-case.

 The file `example3.py` will get the rates for C-sections from OB-GYNs and hospital NPIs.
 You can run the shell script `c_section.sh` to spawn a few processes in screens that will run automatically.
-If not, try:
+To run the script on a single file, do:

 ```sh
 python example3.py -u https://uhc-tic-mrf.azureedge.net/public-mrf/2022-09-01/2022-09-01_UnitedHealthcare-of-Mississippi--Inc-_Insurer_HML-75_ED_in-network-rates.json.gz -o uhc_cesarean